-Marques Hagans enters his first season as a full-time coach on Mike London's coaching staff after spending the past two years as a graduate coach, working with the offense.
+Marques Hagans enters his third season as a full-time coach on Mike London’s coaching staff after spending two years as a graduate coach, working with the offense.
 Hagans was named the wide receivers coach on Jan.
 3, 2013.

 Hagans was a four-year letterwinner at UVa from 2002-05 and currently is No. 7 all-time in passing at UVa with 4,877 passing yards.
 He finished his career at No. 5, but has since been passed by Jameel Seweel and Marc Verica, the two starting quarterbacks to follow him in Charlottesville.
 Hagans in No. 5 all-time at UVa in total offense with 5,779 yards and his 2005 season ranks No. 3 all-time with 2,802 total yards.
 Only his predecessor, Matt Schaub, had better seasons (2002 & 2003) in the UVa annals in regards to total offense.